 - Quick access to cash while potentially avoiding capital gains taxes from selling securities

-- Typically lower rates compared to other forms of borrowing such as credit cards
+- Typically lower rates compared with other forms of borrowing such as credit cards

 - Ability to borrow up to 50% to 95% of your eligible asset value, depending on the collateral type

-But SBLs do have some risks.
-“One downside is the risk of a margin call,” Knake says.
+But SBLs do have risks.
+“One downside is the risk of a margin call, in which the lender may require the sale of some or all of a client’s securities.”
+Knake says.
 (A margin call is issued when the value of the collateral falls below the amount required by the lender to support the loan.)